 LDWF uses an Integrated Pest Management approach, which combines chemical, mechanical, and biological controls.

 - Chemical: LDWF crews and private contractors spray EPA-approved aquatic herbicides in public waters throughout the state to control nuisance aquatic weeds.

 - Mechanical: Planned lowering of water levels (drawdowns) can be the most effective approach when a large portion of a waterbody is infested with aquatic weeds.
 When you lower water levels, large quantities of plants become stranded and concentrated, allowing for more effective use of herbicides on the plants that remain.
 This also has a positive effect on fish spawning habitat.
 Mechanical control can also include the use of floating boom to restrict the movement of floating nuisance weeds or prevent them from impacting boat launches and other high use areas.

 - Biological: LDWF releases salvinia weevils in waterbodies with giant and common salvinia.
 The goal is to establish self-sustaining populations of these insects that will provide natural, long-term control of these plants.
-Larval weevils feed on external plant parts and burrow inside the roots, causing the plans to turn brown and die.
+Larval weevils feed on external plant parts and tunnel within the rhizome causing internal damage and ultimately plant death.
 Adults eat the plant buds, slowing new growth.
 Triploid grass carp are stocked in areas where submersed aquatic vegetation is overabundant and problematic.
 They have a voracious appetite for these underwater plants and can effectively clear an area.
 However, these areas must contain other forms of complex cover to support the fish population once all of the submersed vegetation is gone.